 - First, to control robustness, the code may be compiled in several different platforms and software applications.
-The MAGIC code has been compiled under Microsoft® Windows 2000® and Windows XP®, with a variety of compilers, including Absoft Pro FORTRAN, Visual FORTRAN, and G77.
+The MAGIC code has been compiled under Microsoft Windows 2000 and Windows XP, with a variety of compilers, including Absoft Pro Fortran, Visual FORTRAN, and G77.
 In addition, a global update of the FORTRAN sources was performed in 2004 [Ref.
-12], and aspects such as code documentation, variable glossary, and source cleanup were addressed. - In terms of code quality, two tools have been used to control the language: - > FOR\STUDY from Cobalt Blue [Ref.
-13] - > plusFORT from Polyhedron Software [Ref.
-14]
+12], and aspects such as code documentation, variable glossary, and source cleanup were addressed. - In terms of code quality, two tools have been used to control the language: - FOR_STUDY from Cobalt Blue - > PLUSFORT from Polyhedron Software